Crispy Panko Poached Eggs

 - ½ cup all-purpose flour

-- 2 large eggs beaten (for coating)
+- 2 eggs beaten (for coating)

 - 1 teaspoon salt